tyleha/beneathdata/content/4 - Email Data.md

 <br>
 ## Step 3: Go further

-I'd say we accomplished what we set out to do withour emails.
+I'd say we accomplished what we set out to do with our emails.
 But there's a million more things we can learn from this dataset.
 Let's try a couple quick ones.

 ### Monthly distinct contacts